-- Please secure enough space in front of the outdoor unit for on-site installation of the refrigerant piping. - The service space dimensions in above figure are based on cooling operation at 95°F (35°C) ambient temperature (standard conditions). - If the design outdoor temperature exceeds 95°F (35°C) or the heat load exceeds maximum capacity in all the outdoor unit, additional spacing is needed for the air intake shown in figure 5.2.
+- Please secure enough space in front of the outdoor unit for on-site installation of the refrigerant piping. - The service space dimensions in above figure are based on cooling operation at 95°F (35°C) ambient temperature (standard conditions). - If the design outdoor temperature exceeds 95°F (35°C) or the heat load exceeds maximum capacity in all the outdoor unit, take an even large space on the intake shown in figure in 5.2.
 Service space. - If installing snow guard (optional accessory), please incorporate the dimensions of the snow guard into the unit's outer dimensions in order to calculate the necessary amount of space. - In places with low winter temperatures that may freeze the waste water created by defrosting during heating operation, please leave enough space between the bottom frame of the outdoor unit and its base.
 (19-11/16 in.
 (500 mm) to 40 in.
 (1000 mm) of space is recommended.)